Mapping the distribution and diversity of UK elm

 Across the UK, young elms regenerate constantly as small trees, surviving 10-20 years before succumbing to DED.
 The availability of regenerating elms allows the smaller beetle to breed successfully.
 The larger of the two beetles, which spreads the fungus more effectively, requires the thicker bark of larger elms to reproduce successfully so its population numbers may have declined, but this has not been accurately studied.

-European elms have little resistance to Ophiostoma novo-ulmi, but breeding programmes in Europe have crossed resistant Asiatic elms with European species to produce resistant cultivars, although none resemble the familiar field elm or native wych elm.
+European elms have little resistance to Ophiostoma novo-ulmi, but breeding programmes in Europe have crossed resistant Asiatic elms with European species to produce resistant cultivars, although none resemble the familiar field elm (Ulmus minor) or native wych elm (Ulmus glabra).
 A recent development is the availability of resistant field elm clones, propagated from trees that have survived DED in Spain.
 Private individuals have already planted ‘resistant’ elm cultivars from continental programmes and cloned older elms which have survived the DED epidemic in Britain, and there is a growing interest in restoring elm to the landscape in this way.

 Research aims and objectives